aerickt/lapwing-for-beginners/src/Chapter-08.md

 * ball `PWAUL`
 * bawl `PWA*UL`

-There aren't very many of these conflicts to warrant a practice drill, but it is important to keep this in mind when you encounter unexpected output in everyday writing.
+> There aren't very many of these conflicts to warrant a practice drill, but it is important to keep this in mind when you encounter unexpected output in everyday writing.
+This is also one area where it is completely safe to change the logic and remap words in your own personal dictionary.

 ### Section practice